CONNECT WITH NATURE and PEOPLE!

 I wanted a place where I could volunteer with my kids.
 At Jackson Bottom we get to feel that we are a small part of a team that is working towards an important goal – the education of the public about the importance of a fragile ecosystem.
 We know that Jackson Bottom has limited financial resources, and if they are going to get their work done, they need the help of volunteers.
 And we need to feel that we are making a difference in helping the natural world around us.”

 “Kids are bombarded with bad news and if they don’t feel that they can help, then they feel helpless and hopeless.
 Volunteering is the number one way to help kids and adults feel like there is a reason to hope.
 Watering trees, pulling weeds, providing artwork or guiding the Lunch with Birds program are all equally important in the grand scheme of saving just a bit of wetlands, so that there is a place of wildness.
 And the people at Jackson Bottom always make us feel that we are important.”

-HOW can I become a volunteer and/or a member of Jackson Bottom Wetlands Preserve?
+HOW can I become a volunteer at Jackson Bottom Wetlands Preserve?

 HOW can I learn more about what is happening at the Preserve?